 - 1/3 cup (60g) dark or semi-sweet chocolate chips

-Preheat oven to 325F degrees.
-Line large cookie sheet with parchment paper or a silicone baking mat.
+- Preheat oven to 325°F (163°C).
+Line a large baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-*You may use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
+- You can use your favorite peanut butter (or soy nut butter, sunflower seed butter) instead of almond butter.
 For peanut butter: Homemade honey roasted, creamy, crunchy, natural (non-oily) or non-natural are all OK.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.